appu1232/Discord-Selfbot/README.md

 - Cycle through avatars automatically (minimum 5 minute interval).
 - Add custom commands/reactions.
 The commands get saved to ``commands.json`` which has some sample commands added to start with.
 Can be used as macros for other commands as well.
 - Custom embeds.
-- Save image/gif/webm dumps in channels quickly to your computer. (urls and uploads)
+- Save image/gif/webm dumps (urls or attachments) in channels quickly to your computer (checks for duplicates as well).
 - Smart MyAnimeList search of anime and manga/LNs using google custom search (and if that fails, using myanimelist's api for search)
 - Python interpreter.
 Modeled off of RoboDanny's ?debug command.
 Does both exec() and eval().
 Ability to save and load scripts.
 - Save/output the last n number of messages from a chat, including any messages that were deleted.